Elevate the developer experience, thereby unlocking the latent potential and increasing productivity tenfold.

 Enter the world of Knowledge-Centric Metrics

-In contrast, Knowledge-Centric Metrics shed light on the intangible facets.
-They address the knowledge gap that a software developer needs to bridge to successfully complete a task.
-Derived from the foundational Knowledge Discovery Efficiency (KEDE) metric, indicators such as Collaboration, Cognitive Load, Happiness (Flow State), Productivity(Value per Bit of information Discovered), and Rework (Information Loss Rate) present a multidimensional view of a developer's experience and the overall efficiency of the software development process.
+Building on this capability, KEDEHub offers Knowledge-Centric Metrics such as Knowledge Discovery Efficiency (KEDE), Collaboration, Cognitive Load, Happiness (Flow State), Productivity(Value per Bit of information Discovered), and Rework (Information Loss Rate).
+They illuminate the impact of the knowledge gaps on the developer work experience and the overall efficiency of the software development process.

 In the annals of medical history, physicians once relied on the mere touch of a patient's forehead to gauge the presence and severity of a fever.
 Fast forward to today, and thermometers provide an objective metric to understand the complexities of the human body.